ncl-icb-analytics/AUTO_HIDUU/README.md

 # AUTO_HIDUU

 ## Overview

 **AUTO_HIDUU** is a Python script that automates the process of uploading files to the HealtheIntent platform using the hi-data-upload-utility (HIDUU).
-The script scans a specified input directory for `.csv` and `.txt` files, matches them against a predefined set of dataset names, and uploads each matching file to the correct dataset on the HealtheIntent system.
+The script validates CSV/TXT files against predefined schemas and uploads them to the correct dataset on the HealtheIntent system.

 ## Features

-* Scans a directory for `.csv` and `.txt` files.
+* Validates CSV/TXT files against defined schemas:
+  * Column presence and naming
+  * Data type validation (date, int, float, varchar, uuid)
+  * Null value handling
+  * String length constraints
+  * Custom date format validation
-* Matches files to dataset IDs using a predefined dictionary.
+* Matches files to dataset IDs using configurable patterns
-* Automatically uploads files to HealtheIntent using the HIDUU command-line tool.
+* Automatically uploads valid files to HealtheIntent using HIDUU
-* Provides detailed logging and summary of uploaded and failed files.
+* Provides detailed validation feedback and upload summaries

 ## Prerequisites